Setting the pace of microswimmers: when increasing viscosity speeds up self-propulsion

 Here $A$ and $B$ are non-negative amplitudes of the time-dependent driving forces $\mathbf F_1^\text{d}(t)$ and $\mathbf F_3^\text{d}(t)$ applied along the $\mathbf{\hat{z}}$-direction to the outer beads at the frequency $\omega$ and with the phase difference $\alpha$.
 The force $\mathbf F_2^\text{d}(t)$ on the middle bead is set by the condition for autonomous propulsion, which requires the net driving force on the device to vanish at all times.
-Each spring, aligned along $\mathbf{\hat{z}}$, has a stiffness constant $k$ and a rest length $l$ (Fig.~\ref{fig:swimmer}), with $l$ much larger than the bead dimensions.
+The two springs are identical, with a stiffness constant $k$ and a rest length $l$ which is much larger than the bead dimensions.
+For convenience, we define a `reduced friction coefficient' $\lambda$ of the beads as

+where $\gamma$ is their Stokes drag coefficient and $\eta$ is the dynamic viscosity of the fluid.
+The parameter $\lambda$ has dimensions of length and plays the role of the radius for non-spherical beads \cite{Pande:2015:SoftM}.